create a stunning reading experience

 golden-ratio-calculator

-With my font and white space determined, the calculator showed me that the optimum font size for me (since I wanted to hit 70 characters per line) was a size 18 font with 1.5em (or 27pixels) for line spacing.
+With my font and white space determined, I decided that the optimum size for me was a size 24 font with 34px for line-height for good line rhythm.